FrapsSid/tsword-adv/README.md

 ## Social Media
 - Our project has a *Telegram channel*: https://t.me/no_more_synergies.
 Follow the link and stay tuned for more news!

-## Technical Information
+## Technical requirements:

-##### Installation:
+### Installation:
 - You can learn how to install the game on your device at this link - https://github.com/FrapsSid/tsword-adv/blob/Sentaru's-branch/Launch%20instructions.md

 ##### Game Requirements:
+- The game is currently available for the Windows platform.
 - Two players are required to play.
 - You also need two controllers to control the characters.
 You can learn about controller controls at this link - https://github.com/FrapsSid/tsword-adv/blob/Sentaru's-branch/Control.md
-- The technical requirements cannot be determined precisely, as the game is in the early stages of development, but it is safe to say that it is not demanding.